 |Tom is really getting used to visiting museums.
 In this case, we were at the Victoria and Albert Museum on London, walking distance from our hotel.|

-Many times, we’ve mentioned our lack of interest in visiting big cities mainly due to the following; the noise, the crowds, the long lines, the traffic and the lack of vegetation and wildlife.
-Then, there’s the outrageous prices on literally everything that may be half the cost in more rural areas.
+Many times, we’ve mentioned our lack of interest in visiting big cities, mainly due to the following; the noise, the crowds, the long lines, the traffic, and the lack of vegetation and wildlife.
+Then, there are the outrageous prices on literally everything that maybe half the cost in more rural areas.